Where To Buy Glass Spray Bottles for Cleaning Products

 Want to know where to buy glass spray bottles for cleaning products?
 Let me share my thrifty secrets, as well as my favourite shops.

-My most-asked question of late is where I buy glass bottles and glass spray bottles for cleaning products.
-Specifically glass bottles for storing homemade cleaning products.
+Ever wondered where to pick up those sleek glass spray bottles for your homemade cleaning concoctions?
+You’re not alone.
+My most-asked question of late is where I buy glass bottles and glass spray bottles for my homemade cleaning products.

 To give you some context, this is some of my collection of homemade cleaning products in said glass bottles: